ruby-rice/rice/README.md

 ~~~

 The implementation of these functions would, of course, depend on the
-implementation of Foo.
+implementation of `Foo`.

 ## Conversions for wrapped C++ types {#data_conversions}

-Take another look at the wrapper we wrote for the Test class:
+Take another look at the wrapper we wrote for the `Test` class:

 ~~~{.cpp}
   extern "C"